 As an Arizona nonresident, you may have had a loss from prior year Arizona business operations.
 However, the loss cannot offset this year's income unless the loss is a net operating loss for federal purposes.
 You can include the loss deduction in your Arizona gross income only to the extent included in your federal adjusted gross income.
-You cannot include any amount of that net operating loss that has already been deducted for Arizona purposes.
+You cannot deduct any amount of that net operating loss that has been absorbed by non-Arizona income in any intervening years.
+Additionally, you cannot include any amount of that net operating loss that has already been deducted for Arizona purposes.